PoisotLab/ms_network_prediction/manuscript.md

 types [@Jordano2016ChaEco], strengths, or symmetry and are not necessarily restricted between only a pair of species e.g indirect interactions [@Morales-Castilla2015InfBio].
 The common thread between these multiple forms of interactions is that *at least* one of the species is affected by the interaction, this can be either positively or negatively [@Morales-Castilla2015InfBio].
-Combine this high 'diversity' of interaction types with the sheer number of potential interactions that *could* occur in a community and it is understandable why attempting to sample species interaction empirically is a considerable task.
-However, inferring interactions through proxies such as traits, phylogenies, geographical data and other frameworks could prove to be promising [@Morales-Castilla2015InfBio].
-This requires viewing (and constraining?) interaction networks in a variety of ways, such as using graphs or matrices.

-In a graph, each species is represented as a node and each interaction as an edge [@Delmas2018AnaEco, @Pascual2006EcoNet], thus the value/form an edge takes is a representation of the interaction.
+Inyeractions can be representad as graphs, where each species is represented as a node and each interaction as an edge [@Delmas2018AnaEco, @Pascual2006EcoNet], and the value/form an edge takes is a representation of the interaction.
 When using a matrix format we can construct them in such a way as to represent different interaction structures, namely bipartite networks where we have two interacting species guilds and have one guild be represented